 Principal investigators: Careena Otieno, Charles Wafula, Dan Kaseje, John Alwar and Margaret Kaseje Research organisation: Tropical Institute of Community Health and Development, Kenya

 This formative evaluation grant in Kenya was cancelled.

-This formative study will assess the community health strategy (CHS) targeted at marginalised communities, primarily comprising pastoralists.
+This formative study assessed the community health strategy targeted at marginalised communities, primarily comprising pastoralists.
 Currently, the health system in Kenya strives to deliver health services to such communities through a network of community health extension workers at the health post level and through community health workers or volunteers based within the communities.
-The intervention involves the recruitment and training of locally identified community members to form a cadre of community health assistants (CHAs).
-The CHAs will be given training that is certified and conducted in accordance with the guidelines set by the Ministry of Health.
-They will also be equipped with a basic immunisation kit.
-The intervention will involve systematic engagement for mobilising communities into community units and establishing community-health system linkage committees.
-The strategy will also focus on relaying important information, such as service utilisation and morbidity trends to the community.
-The study sample will consist of 1,260 households in the counties of Mandera, Garissa, and Kajiado.
+The intervention involved the recruitment and training of locally identified community members to form a cadre of community health assistants (CHAs).
+The CHAs were given training that is certified and conducted in accordance with the guidelines set by the Ministry of Health.
+They were also equipped with a basic immunisation kit.
+The intervention involved systematic engagement for mobilising communities into community units and establishing community-health system linkage committees.
+The strategy also focused on relaying important information, such as service utilisation and morbidity trends to the community.
+The study sample consisted of 1,260 households in the counties of Mandera, Garissa, and Kajiado.